scoconno/scoconno.github.io/mind/personal/notes.md

 Unfortunately, memory is horribly unreliable and contemporary researchers have shown the degrees to which personal memories can be modified and hacked.
 See the main page for this week for videos on the topic.

 In a nutshell, the problem is that there are fake personal memories.
 I thought I had a personal memory of attending a Michael Jackson concert as a 5 year old, but I discovered from my parents that this was a false memory; I loved Michael Jackson as a child and watched a recorded concert of him over and over.
-At some stage, I must have convinced myself that I had attended that concern in person and had a long time thought that I had genuine memories of being at that concern.
-But, I was wrong!
+At some stage, I must have convinced myself that I had attended that concert in person and a fake memory was created.
+But, it was fake!

 Fake personal memories pose a threat to the psychological continuity view.
 If F is identical to E because F remembers what E experienced, then F should have genuine and not fake memories of E's experiences.
 Suppose a fake memory was implanted in F of E's experiences (researchers already know how to do this).
 F remembers E's experiences, but F is not identical to E.